Photo by: epsos.de

 For those of us who start off with a cup of coffee in the morning, the way it's brewed can set the tone for the rest of your day.

 Anyone can make a pot of coffee, but few understand the basic necessities for brewing the perfect cup of coffee that invigorates you the right way.

-Here are some BREWING GUIDELINES from expert coffee taste-makers that are guarenteed to brighten your morning cup.
+Here are some BREWING GUIDELINES from expert coffee taste-makers that are guaranteed to brighten your morning cup.

 Water makes up about 98% of a coffee brew!
-Chemicals added for water treament, like chlorine, should be filtered out but you should avoid using distilled water: it makes for a flat tasting cup of coffee because the dissolved gases have been boiled out during distillation.
+Chemicals added for water treatment, like chlorine, should be filtered out but you should avoid using distilled water: it makes for a flat-tasting cup of coffee because the dissolved gases have been boiled out during distillation.
 If your water is treated, we recommend filtering the water.
-Brita water filters are a simple and relatively inxpensive option.
+Brita water filters are a simple and relatively inexpensive option.

 Coarse grinds may brew too quickly, which will produce a weak cup of coffee.

-Overly fine grinds can produce a bitter cup of coffee becuse the water flows so slowly that the coffee because over-extracted.
+Overly fine grinds can produce a bitter cup of coffee because the water flows so slowly that the coffee because over-extracted.

 Experts believe that perfect flavor is achieved when a brew has 1.1 to 1.4 percent solids in solution.

 Given that you probably brew coffee in your kitchen rather than a chemistry lab, try these proportions of coffee to water.

 - for an 8oz cup, use 2 tablespoons